jazir555/Sesame/README.md

 4. **Run the installation script:**

-    We have provided a batch script `install_script.bat` to automate the setup process.
+    Run the batch script `install_script.bat` to automate the setup process.
 You can run it by double-clicking on it or executing it from the command prompt.

     ```batch
     install_script.bat